 The Governing Body has a duty to ensure that the school meets its statutory responsibilities and ensure that the children and young people attending the school are safe.

-The Safeguarding and child protection policy policy should be read in conjunction with the following, which all staff will have read:
+The Safeguarding and child protection policy it should be read in conjunction with the following, which all staff will have read: